CahanLab/CrebA_Drosophila/CrebA_ChIP_Analysis/README.md

 This directory contain all the analysis of integrating CrebA ChIP-seq data with scRNA-seq results.
+The entire pipeline is in the snakemake file inside `workflow` folder.
+You can find the requirements for the Python packages in the `python_requirements.txt`.
+Before running the analysis code, download the zip file from [here]() and unzip the content into a directory called `input`.